osteel/happening-planner/README.md

 # Happening Planner

-0.0.1
+## Version

+0.0.2

 Work in progress...

-To do:
+## Install

+    bower install happening-planner

+or download files under dist/

+## To-do

 - proper unit tests
 - add a default config and the possibility to pass a custom config
 - use MomentJS to deal with actual dates and not with strings